 Army installations are unique due to more than one factor including strict discipline, high degree of motivation, good financial resources and skilled personnel.
 Usually army installations are one of the largest employers in and around the region where they are based and have a very good influence of the surrounding community, which is bound to have a positive impact on overall waste management strategies in the concerned region.

-Waste disposal methods for army based is dependent on size of the population, location, local regulations, budgetary constraints and many other factors.
+Waste disposal methods for military is dependent on size of the population, location, local regulations, budgetary constraints and many other factors.
 It is imperative on base commanders to evaluate all possible options and develop a cost-effective and efficient waste management plan.

-The key factors in the success of waste management plan in army bases are development of new technologies/practices, infrastructure building, participation of all departments, basic environmental education for personnel and development of a quality recycling program.
+The key factors in the success of recycling plan at army bases are development of new technologies/practices, infrastructure building, participation of all departments, basic environmental education for personnel and development of a quality recycling program.